 Sample Resignation Letter for Job Promotion (With Guide)

 Often, you do not get your dream job immediately after college on the career ladder.
 For this reason, you may have to write a resignation letter in your career as often as you get a promotion or better employment opportunity.
-It may feel awkward resigning from your old job, especially if your new promotion is outside your current place of employment.
+It may feel awkward to resign from your old job, especially if your new promotion is outside your current place of employment.

-A letter of resignation for job promotion is, as the name implies, an official document that you write to your current job, informing that you have to leave this job in favor of a better opportunity.
+A job promotion resignation letter is, as the name implies, an official document that you write to your current job, informing them that you have to leave this job in favor of a better opportunity.
 The letter usually signifies the termination of your current job.
 It is a requirement at any place of employment as an official document to confirm your decision to leave the organization.
 You can send this through the organization’s official email or in person.

 Writing a Job Promotion Resignation Letter